nodejs/node/doc/api/n-api.md

 and cannot be accessed from the reference any more.
 Any count greater than 0 will prevent the values from being collected.

-It is important to note that Symbol values have different flavors.
+The Symbol values have different flavors.
 The true weak reference behavior is only supported by local symbols created with the `Symbol()` constructor call.
-The globally registered symbols created with the `Symbol.for()` call remain always strong because the garbage collector does not collect them.
+The globally registered symbols created with the `Symbol.for()` call remain always strong references because the garbage collector does not collect them.
 The same is true for well-known symbols such as `Symbol.iterator`.
 They are also never collected by the garbage collector.
 JavaScript's `WeakRef` and `WeakMap` types return an error when the registered symbols are used.
 They succeed for local and well-known symbols.

 References can be created with an initial reference count.
 The count can then be modified through [`napi_reference_ref`][] and